Dear Property Owner,

 HURRICANE PREPAREDNESS is a way of life on the Gulf Coast.
 Everyone needs to develop a plan to evacuate the Island and to protect individuals, pets and property.
 You will need two forms of I.D. with an island address to return to the’ island.
 Examples are a driver’s license and an auto insurance card.
 An identification card can be obtained at the POA office, if you do not have your Island address on your driver’s license.

 POA MEETINGS: The Board of Directors meets on the fourth Tuesday at 5:30 p.m.
-All meetings are at the POA office.
+Meetings are currently held at Island Presbyterian Church Annex.
 You are welcome and encouraged to attend any meeting as well as to volunteer to serve on committees.

 Again, we welcome you, both as a property owner and as a member of the POA.
 If we can be of help, please call us.